-Receiving a kidney from a live donor also eliminates the time between procurement of the organ and transplantation.
+Receiving a kidney from a living donor also eliminates the time between procurement of the organ and transplantation.
 If an organ has been outside the donor’s body for too long it might not work as well.
 A continued shortage of deceased donor kidneys has also led to an increased reliance on living donor transplantation.

-If you are considering being a live donor for a young friend or family member who needs a new kidney, you must meet certain qualifications.
+If you are considering being a living donor for a young friend or family member who needs a new kidney, you must meet certain qualifications.
 While you do not need to be related to the recipient, you must:

 - Be between 21 and 60 years of age

 - Be physically fit and in good overall health

 - Have no significant medical problems